-Neil Morling, Interim CFO at Slater and Gordon Group discusses our latest Big Question – are UK businesses prepared for Brexit?
+Neil Morling, Interim CFO at Handley House discusses our latest Big Question – are UK businesses prepared for Brexit?

 Well, since setting this latest Big Question we have yet again seen proof, if indeed it was needed, that a week is certainly a long time in politics.
 Reed Accountancy & Finance recently asked finance and accountancy professionals whether they felt better informed as the route to Brexit was allegedly becoming more settled.
 And two key ministerial resignations have, at the time of writing, thrown up yet another twist in a tale which may yet prove worthy of a Netflix series.